KankakeeCommunityCollege/athletics/_posts/2023-11-21-kcc-basketball-vs-kvcc-11-21-2023.md

 Early in the second quarter, Jackson and Sneed recorded 3-pointers, helping the Cavaliers score 7 consecutive points.
 The Cougars responded with 12 straight points, to even up the game.
 Amaria Pender scored 4 points for KCC, but Kalamazoo Valley was able to&nbsp; take a 35-28 lead at the half.

-&nbsp;The Cougars extended their lead to 15 points, before Pender recorded 4 points and Jaida Taylor added 2 points to stall the Cougars.
+The Cougars extended their lead to 15 points, before Pender recorded 4 points and Jaida Taylor added 2 points to stall the Cougars.
 The Cavaliers recorded three 3-pointers in quick succession, one from Pender and two from Sneed.
 Aniyah Moody rounded out the third quarter scoring with a 3-point play to narrow the Cavaliers deficit to seven.

 The Cavaliers bounced back in impressive fashion, outscoring the Cougars 23-17 in the fourth quarter.
 At one point,&nbsp; Smith scored a free throw to put the Cavaliers under by just five points, 54-49.
 Kalamazoo Valley responded with four points, but a 3-pointer by Jackson and a three-point play from Pender narrowed the Cougars’ lead to 3 points.
 The Cougars were leading 68-64 with seconds left in the game.
 Smith scored a three-pointer, but the Cavaliers could not get another bucket.